 For more fun activities to integrate social studies with reading comprehension and writing, you may like this resource.

-It includes anchor texts, emergent readers, graphic organizers, a sorting activity, listening and reading comprehension, and writing response activities and more for a K-1 Social Studies.
+It includes anchor texts, emergent readers, graphic organizers, sorting activities, listening and reading comprehension, writing response activities and more for a K-1 Social Studies.